 The proposed Title 24 code changes, including this measure, are expected to increase job creation, income, and investment in California.
-As a result of the proposed code changes, it is anticipated that less money will be sent out of state to fund energy imports, and local spending is expected to increase due to higher disposable incomes due to reduced energy costs.
-For instance, the statewide lifecycle net present value of this measure is \$254 million over the 30 year period of analysis.
+As a result of the proposed code changes, it is anticipated that less money will be sent out of state to fund energy imports, and local spending is expected to increase due to higher disposable incomes due to reduced energy costs.10 For instance, the statewide lifecycle net present value of this measure is \$254 million over the 30 year period of analysis.
 That is money that utility customers will be able to spend elsewhere in the economy.

 These economic impacts of energy efficiency are documented in several resources including the California Air Resources Board's (CARB) Updated Economic Analysis of California's Climate Change Scoping Plan, which compares the economic impacts of several scenario cases (CARB, 2010b).
 CARB include one case (Case 1) with a 33% renewable portfolio standard (RPS) and higher levels of energy efficiency compared to an alternative case (Case 4) with a 20% RPS and lower levels of energy efficiency.
-Gross state production (GSP), personal income, and labor demand were between 0.6% and 1.1% higher in the case with the higher RPS and more energy efficiency ((CARB 2010b, Table 26).
-While CARB's analysis does not report the benefits of energy efficiency and the RPS separately, we expect that the benefits of the package of measures are primarily due to energy efficiency.
+Gross state production (GSP)11, personal income, and labor demand were between 0.6% and 1.1% higher in the case with the higher RPS and more energy efficiency and the RPS separately, we expect that the benefits of the package of measures are primarily due to energy efficiency.
 Energy efficiency measures are expected to reduce costs by \$2,133 million annually (CARB 2008, pC-117) whereas the RPS implementation is expected to cost \$1,782 million annually, not including the benefits of GHG and air pollution reduction (CARB 2008, pC-130).